 St. Petersburg court extends detention of cadet charged with preparing terror attack

 MOSCOW, December 25 (RAPSI) – A court in St. Petersburg has extended detention of A.F.
-Mozhaysky's Military-Space Academy’s cadet Vadim Osipov, charged with preparing a terror attack in the academy, until June 12, 2018, RAPSI correspondent reports from the courtroom on Monday.
+Mozhaisky's Military-Space Academy’s cadet Vadim Osipov, charged with preparing a terror attack in the academy, until June 12, 2018, RAPSI correspondent reports from the courtroom on Monday.

 A prosecutor said that the defendant may flee or press the witnesses if released.
 In addition, he noted that in the past Osipov repeatedly left the place of service on his own volition and was in correspondence with unidentified persons.